mbb10324/react-figura/README.md

-<div style="margin-top: 30px;"></div>
 <div align="center">
     <a href="https://github.com/mbb10324/figura/">
         <img src="https://raw.githubusercontent.com/mbb10324/figura/master/docs/logo.png" alt="react-figura" width="60%" />
     </a>
 </div>

-## Disclaimer
+___

-This library is currently in early production.
+To install react-figura, run the following command: `npm install react-figura --save` This library is currently in early production.
 If you notice any issues let us know @ https://github.com/mbb10324/figura/issues

 ## Description
 Figura is a powerful yet lightweight library of React components designed to simplify form handling, validation, and submission.
 It offers an easy-to-use and fully customizable solution for managing forms in your applications.

-## Installation
-To install Figura, run the following command: `npm install react-figura --save`

-## Use Case
 Figura was created with three main purposes in mind:

 1. **Customizability:** Figura provides a simple and effective way to customize form components.
 Out of the box, Figura components come pre styled however, we highly recommend customizing the components using the pre-defined style props.
 You can use Tailwind CSS classes or regular CSS class names to achieve the desired styling.

 2. **Single Form State:** Figura utilizes React's built-in useReducer hook to manage form state.
 It stores the state of all forms in a single reducer, eliminating unexpected re-renders and simplifying state management.
 With Figura, developers can use the components without worrying about complex state management, as it is handled seamlessly by the library.

 3. **Custom Validation:** While vanilla HTML provides basic form validation, Figura takes it a step further by offering custom syntax and styling for error messages.
 Figura combines industry standards for form validation and error handling, allowing developers to create professional applications with beautiful and user-friendly form validation.

+With Figura, you don't have to reinvent the wheel.
+Our library can make the process of form creation more efficient, allowing developers to deliver better experiences faster.
+Whether you're a beginner looking to grasp the basics of form creation, or an experienced developer seeking to streamline your workflow, Figura is designed with you in mind.

 ## Example